 We’ll cover the following:

-- Choosing a US resume format.
+- Choosing a U.S. resume format

-- Adding contact info to your header.
+- Adding contact info to your header

-- Summarizing your career.
+- Summarizing your career

-- Laying out a job history section.
+- Laying out a job history section

-- Highlighting your education.
+- Highlighting your education

-- Filling your resume with skills.
+- Filling your resume with skills

-- Optimizing for keywords.
+- Optimizing for keywords

-- Including a cover letter.
+- Including a cover letter

 Let’s check out the first step: selecting the right format for your application.

-1. Choose a US resume format
+1. Choose a U.S. resume format

-With these formats in mind, let’s look at some tips to make sure your resume looks good and reads well.
+Here are some tips to make sure your resume looks good and reads well.

-US resume-formatting tips
+U.S. resume-formatting tips

-- Start with a template: Choosing a resume template gives you a structured starting point to organize your information clearly.
+- Start with a template.
+Choosing a resume template gives you a structured starting point to organize your information clearly.
 It saves time and ensures your resume looks polished, whether you’re using a simple design or something more creative.

-- Keep standard margins: Set your resume margins to 1 inch on all sides for a tidy layout.
+- Keep standard margins.
+Set your resume margins to 1 inch on all sides for a tidy layout.
 If you need more space, you can slightly reduce them, but avoid going below half an inch to keep your resume readable.

-- Ensure an easy-to-read layout: Align your text to the left for a clean, formal look.
+- Ensure an easy-to-read layout.
+Align your text to the left for a clean, formal look.
 Use bullet points to list your experiences and skills, making your resume easy to skim and understand at a glance.

 2. Add contact info in your header

-You need a clear header with easy-to-read contact info.
+You want employers to reach you easily, right?
+That’s why you need a clear header with easy-to-read contact info.

 Here’s what you should include in your header:

-- Name: Your full name, prominently placed at the top.
+- Name: Your full name, prominently placed at the top

-- Phone number: A current phone number where you can be easily reached.
+- Phone number: A current phone number where you can be easily reached

-- Email address: A professional email address, ideally based on your name.
+- Email address: A professional email address, ideally based on your name

-- Location: Your city and state.
-Full address is not necessary.
+- Location: Your city and state

 With your contact information clearly outlined, let’s move on to introducing yourself in a way that captures the employer’s interest right from the start.